ddeereAMCHS/2021-Inheritance-Book/README.md

 ## Due: Tue 9/26 at 11:59 PM

 - Create a Book class
-- The class should have the following data members:
+- The class should have the following private data members:
   - Title
   - Author
   - Number of pages